StoicLoofah/my-nanowrimo-novel/novel/14_full_ride.md

 "Heck yes," Wayne exclaimed.
 "I take a lot of pride in that sort of thing, though I know that working it out with you is the best way to ensure that conditions change enough for the entire plan to be invalid."
 Carl laughed unsympathetically.

-"Was there enough time for me to meditate and memorize new spells?", Lindsay asked.
+"Was there enough time for me to meditate and memorize new spells?"
+Lindsay asked.
 "Remember, I didn't expend most of my slots."

 Carl squinted at his laptop screen and scrolled through a few pages.
 "Yeah, that should be fine.
 Swap out whatever you want right now."
 Lindsay began to erase data on her character sheet.

-"And what's the situation with my hand?", Wayne asked.
+"And what's the situation with my hand?"
+Wayne asked.

 "Still numb.
 Probably will be until the end of the adventure.
 Same penalty applies, and try to play through it.
 Any other questions?"
 Carl looked back and forth across everyone several times, then nodded.
 "Sounds good.
 Let's start."